 Kingston Row, Cambrian Wharf, B1 2NU

 Another independent venue just outside the city centre, the Castle & Falcon is located on the Moseley Road in Balsall Heath and has been relaunched in the last two years as a late night bar and live music venue.
 Championing up and coming bands, their events schedule reads like a BBC 6 Music playlist.
-They also attract some of the best tribute acts in the country, and on the 19th January, the Castle & Falcon plays host to Flash!
+They also attract some of the best tribute acts in the country – in January, the Castle & Falcon played host to Flash!
 A Tribute to Queen, widely acclaimed as the most authentic Queen tribute.
-I’ve been invited along to watch and I have no doubt that I’ll be loudly singing along, playing air guitar and throwing my hair around in Brian May fashion.

 402 Moseley Rd, Birmingham B12 9AT

-**I have been gifted two tickets for the Flash!
+**I was gifted two tickets for the Flash!
 A Tribute to Queen gig at the Castle & Falcon in exchange for a preview on A Brummie Home and Abroad**